 KenCrest strives to advance social policies and develop solutions for early intervention, child care, early learning, and intellectual disabilities.
-KenCrest is committed to targeting and strengthening families and promoting the full inclusion of individuals in their communities.
+KenCrest is committed to targeting and strengthening families and promoting the full inclusion of people in their communities.

 KenCrest’s legislative priorities for 2021 include:

-- Waiting List: End the waiting list for Home- and Community-Based Services (HCBS) for individuals with intellectual and/or developmental disabilities and autism
+- Waiting List: End the waiting list for Home- and Community-Based Services (HCBS) for people with intellectual and/or developmental disabilities and autism

 - Employment: Support competitive and integrated employment for people with disabilities